88-degrees/Book-of-Changes/appendix03s1.md

 Footnotes

 349:I Chapter I is an attempt to show the correspondency between the phenomena of external nature ever changing, and the figures of the Yî King ever varying.
 The first four paragraphs, it is said, show, from the phenomena of production and transformation in external p.
 350 nature, the principles on which the figures of the Yî were made.
-The fifth and sixth paragraphs show, particularly, how the attributes represented by the figures Khien and Khwăn are to be found in (the operations of) heaven and earth.
+The fifth and sixth paragraphs show, particularly, how the attributes represented by the figures [Qian(䷀)](e4b9beqian.md) and [Kun(䷁)](e59da4kun.md) are to be found in (the operations of) heaven and earth.
 The last two paragraphs show both those attributes embodied or realised in man.
 The realisation takes place, indeed, fully only in the sage or the ideal man, who thus becomes the pattern for all men.

 In paragraph 3 we have five of the six derivative trigrams;--the six children,' according to the nomenclature of the Wăn arrangement.
 'Thunder' stands for kăn ( ), 'lightning' for lî ( ), 'wind' for sun ( ), and 'rain' for khan ( ).
 'The sun,' however, is also an emblem of lî, and 'the moon' one of kăn ( ), generally said to represent 'mountains,' while tui ( ) representing 'collections of water,' has no place in the enumeration.
 Kû Hsî says that in paragraph 3 we have the natural changes seen in the phenomena of the sky, while in 4 we have such changes as find body and figure on the earth.